-- Global Grants assist funding of large scale International Humanitarian projects, Vocational Training Teams and post-graduate Scholarships, that align with one or more Area of Focus. - Involve partnering clubs and/or districts in two countries a Host Partner is a club or district in the country receiving the project benefit, an International Partner must come from another country and district. - Respond to a need that the benefitting community has identified (and which is expressed in the Needs Assessment part of the online application). - Projects must include the active involvement of the benefitting community, and also the non-financial involvement of Rotarians from the Host and International partnering clubs. - Applications must include activities that ensure that project benefits continue after the project funds have been expended, (sustainability), the target is 5 to 10 years of benefit. - Applications must identify the measures that will be used to assess and report project progress and the success of the project.
-Targets must be set for these measures, (measurability). - Partner clubs must accept responsibility for reporting to TRF, as required, which, at the time of reporting, describes project progress, the outcomes of financial control, measurability and sustainability. - A separate bank account must be set up by the Host Partner especially for the project.
+- Global Grants assist funding of large scale International Humanitarian projects, Vocational Training Teams and post-graduate Scholarships, that align with one or more Area of Focus. - Involve partnering clubs and/or districts in two countries a Host Partner is a club or district in the country receiving the project benefit, an International Partner must come from another country and district. - Respond to a need that the benefitting community has identified (and which is expressed in the Needs Assessment part of the online application).
+Note that from 1st July 2018, A Community Needs Assessment is mandatory, and included in the online application. - Projects must include the active involvement of the benefitting community, and also the non-financial involvement of Rotarians from the Host and International partnering clubs. - Applications must include activities that ensure that project benefits continue after the project funds have been expended, (sustainability), the target is 5 to 10 years of benefit. - Applications must identify the measures that will be used to assess and report project progress and the success of the project.
+Targets must be set for these measures, (measurability). - Partner clubs must accept responsibility for reporting to TRF, as required, which, at the time of reporting, describes project progress, the outcomes of financial control, measurability and sustainability.
+(It is strongly recommended that the Rotarians of the Partner committees retain responsibility for the GG project until the project is closed). - A separate bank account must be set up by the Host Partner especially for the project.
 Statements of expenditure must be included in the report and be able to be reconciled with the transactions shown on copies of the project account bank statement which are to be forwarded with each report.
 Reporting is an online process. - Reporting obligations of all partner clubs and districts involved with other GGs must be up to date to receive a grant.
-(The online application prevents suspended clubs and districts from being involved). - GG Applications will be processed year-round (there is no deadline for applications). - Partner clubs must refer to the District Grants Committee as early as possible in the project development process to plan the availability of DDF for project funding and for guidance with developing the GG Application. - Requirements for needs assessment, recruiting of partners for the project and project planning, take considerable time.
+(The online application controls this). - GG Applications will be processed year-round (there is no deadline for applications). - Partner clubs must refer to the District Grants Committee as early as possible in the project development process to plan the availability of DDF for project funding and for quidance with developing the GG Application. - Requirements for needs assessment, recruiting of partners for the project and project planning, take considerable time.